pkrumins/node-jpeg/readme.txt

-This is a node.js module, writen in C++, that uses libjpeg to produce a JPEG image from a buffer of RGBA or RGB values.
+This is a node.js module, writen in C++, that uses libjpeg to produce a JPEG image (in memory) from a buffer of RGBA or RGB values.
 Since JPEG has no notion of A (alpha), the module always uses just RGB values.

 It was written by Peteris Krumins (peter@catonmat.net).
 His blog is at http://www.catonmat.net  --  good coders code, great reuse.